Status of Labels

 See below how these factors are applied.

-Phase III of the survey was launched during the AMTA – Association for Machine Translation in the Americas conference, which took place from September 30 through October 2nd, 2024, in Chicago*.
+The survey started in 2023.
+Phase I sought to identify the sentiment among professionals regarding the use of labels.
+Phase II offered a few selections, and Phase III of the survey was launched during the AMTA – Association for Machine Translation in the Americas conference, which took place from September 30 through October 2nd, 2024, in Chicago*.
 In this phase, we looked for the perspective of different translation stakeholders on the need for translation consumer labels.

-This page was last updated on October 3, 2024.
+This page was last updated on November 21, 2024.